Pulsar timing in the Galactic Center: Discussions and Conclusions

 The detection and precise timing of pulsars orbiting a SMBH, such as Sgr A* at the Galactic Center, represent an unparalleled opportunity to explore the strong-field regime of General Relativity and test alternative theories of gravity \cite{Liu2012, DellaMonica2023d}.
 Despite the challenges posed by interstellar scattering and observational limitations, the supposed existence of a substantial pulsar population near Sgr A* \cite{Figer2009, Pfahl2004, Zhang2014, Rajwade2017, Chennamangalam2014} strongly motivates continued efforts to detect and analyze these systems using advanced observational facilities like SKA \cite{Keane2015}, FAST \cite{Nan2011}, ngVLA \cite{Bower2018}, and ngEHT \cite{EventHorizonTelescopeCollaboration2022a}.

 Our work builds upon this premise by introducing a novel approach to computing the photon propagation time in black hole spacetimes.
-This methodology, first introduced in \cite{DellaMonica2023d}, allows for more precise modeling of pulse TOAs at an Earth-bsaed observatory and highlights the inadequacies of traditional post-Newtonian approximations in these extreme environments.
-By comparing our relativistic approach with standard techniques, we demonstrate that our framework provides significantly improved accuracy, paving the way for more reliable measurements of the SMBH’s mass (and possibly its spin and quadrupole moment), enabling robust tests of the black hole paradigm.
+This methodology, first introduced in \cite{DellaMonica2023d}, allows for more precise modeling of pulse TOAs at an Earth-based observatory and highlights the inadequacies, in these extreme environments, of traditional timing codes based on 1PN approximations.
+By comparing our relativistic approach with standard techniques, we demonstrate that our framework provides significantly improved accuracy, paving the way for more reliable measurements of the SMBH's mass (and possibly its spin and quadrupole moment), enabling robust tests of the black hole paradigm.

-In Section \ref{sec:framework} we summarized the numerical methodology, first introduced in \cite{DellaMonica2023d} for the numerical computation of fully relativistic propagation times for photons emitted in a generic spherically symmetric spacetime, particularizing it for the Schwarzschild solution in harmonic coordinates, that are usually employed by timing codes based on the post-Newtonian approximation (of which we have given an overview in Seciton \ref{sec:timing_tempo}).
+In Section \ref{sec:framework} we summarized the numerical methodology, first introduced in \cite{DellaMonica2023d} for the numerical computation of fully relativistic propagation times for photons emitted in a generic spherically symmetric spacetime, particularizing it for the Schwarzschild solution in harmonic coordinates, which are usually employed by timing codes based on the first-order post-Newtonian approximation (of which we have given an overview in Sectuon \ref{sec:timing_tempo}).
+We want to remark the fact that while the Schwarzschild solution is used as a benchmark for our numerical methodology, our pipeline, relying on \texttt{PyGRO} \cite{PyGRO2025}, benefits from full generality and can be applied to any spherically symmetric spacetime describing black holes (or mimickers) in GR or even in alternative theories of gravity.